Brandon5667/peak-fitness/README.md

 ### *The Task*

-For Project #1 of the *Coding Full Stack Boot Camp*, we were tasked to work in a group to build a web application from scratch that solves a real-world problem.
+For Project #1 of the *Coding Full Stack Boot Camp*, we were tasked to work in a group to build a front-end web application from scratch that solves a real-world problem.

 ### *Our Project*